1 cup cranberries, about

 17 grains table salt.
 Kidding.
 Sort of.

 1 Bring orange juice and cranberries to a slow simmer.
 When the berries begin to pop, simmer about 10 minutes longer.
 Cover.
-Let cool for 20 to 30 minutes.
+Let cool about 20 minutes.
 Stir in honey, cinnamon, and salt.
-Process in a small food processor or blender until creamy.
+Process in a small food processor or hand blender until creamy.
 Refrigerate.

-The 1/2 cup each of cranberries and orange juice are estimates.
+The amounts of cranberries and orange juice are estimates.
 I lean towards a little less orange juice and a little more cranberry.
 Below is how my cranberries look as they just begin to simmer.

 Frozen cranberries straight from the freezer work great.

-This recipe doesn't make very much, about 1/2 cup, but if I make more I eat more.
-I don't want to eat more.
+This recipe doesn't make much.
 I'm guessing it would double or triple nicely though.
-Let me know!

 To the left is how my cranberries look after they've cooled but before they've been blended.
 The pigment in the cranberries has bled out and masked any orange juice color.

 I didn't strain out the seeds or skins (that's the lazy part), so the final product contains particulate matter.
 If I felt compelled to strain it, I wouldn't make it very often, and there wouldn't be much satisfying of guilty pleasure #114 going on.
-I may be a little French, but no honest French Chef would give me a passing grade on this.
+No honest French chef would give me a passing grade on this.

 The sauce gels nicely when refrigerated.
-I don't think it could match the jellying power of Ocean Spray Cranberry Sauce in a can though.
+It won't match the jellying power of Ocean Spray Cranberry Sauce in a can though.
 That's one mighty mold.